prod-feng/conda-enrironment-module/README.md

 This fix looks like can fix the issue, at least temporarily.

 The issue can be avoided partially via "--stack" option of "conda activate".
-This option will prepend the new path to the $PATH variable, not modify the original anaconda bin path to the new env's.
+This option will prepend the new path to the $PATH variable, other than modify the original anaconda bin path to be the new env.
 For example:

 ```text
 >module load base